 The pipes used in underfloor heating systems have an average lifespan of around 50 years.
 Which, compared to a radiator’s projected 10 to 12 years, is good going3.

 Underfloor heating is like turning your whole floor into a radiator!
 But the key difference is that underfloor heating is much more efficient.
 Why?
 Because the underfloor heating system covers such a large surface area, it doesn’t have to be heated to such a high temperature as radiators to warm the room.

 Keeping your underfloor heating system just a couple of degrees warmer than normal room temperature can use 15 to 40% less energy than traditional radiators4.

 As ever, this varies depending on your home and your preferences – but for most people the ideal temperature is around 21°C for living areas, and 18°C for bedrooms.
 Check out our handy infographic to get a better idea of the perfect temperature for each room of your home.

 How else can I make my home warmer?

 Insulation is key.
 Insulate your roof and walls and you could save around £250 a year3.
-What’s more, you’ll cut your home’s carbon emissions by around 1.5 tonnes – which means you’ll be helping the planet, too.
+What’s more, it’ll cut your carbon emissions too, which is great news for the planet.

 Some other top tips include:

-- Fill that cavity!
+- Fill your walls!
 Cavity wall insulation can cut around £115 off your heating bill each year4.

 - Get draught excluders for outside doors, windows and letterboxes.